UKIkarus/LearnToCloud/Phase 1 - Linux and Bash/azure/README.md

 ## Cleaning Up

-When you're done with the lab, don't forget to destroy the AWS resources to avoid unnecessary charges:
+When you're done with the lab, don't forget to destroy the Azure resources to avoid unnecessary charges:

 `terraform destroy`